Loading

 Hashtags #feelnew #feelnsw

 There’s no better time to visit Katoomba than during winter, when the mountain town’s restaurants, hotels and guesthouses feel cosier than ever.
-Time your visit for mid-winter and you might be lucky enough to wake one morning at the likes of the luxe Lilianfels Resort and Spa to see the magical sight of the region’s eucalypt forests dusted with a layer of snow.
+Time your stay for mid-winter and you might be lucky enough to wake one morning at the likes of the luxe Lilianfels Resort and Spa or Echoes Boutique Hotel and Restaurant to see the magical sight of the region’s eucalypt forests dusted with a layer of snow.

-Soak up the dramatic Central Tablelands location of Lithgow to the north before taking an alternative route back to Sydney through historic Windsor.
+Take your time on your last day by soaking up the dramatic Central Tablelands location of Lithgow before taking an alternative route back to Sydney through historic Windsor.
 Pause to stretch your legs in the lush surrounds of the cool-climate Blue Mountains Botanic Garden Mount Tomah, where you can also enjoy a hearty lunch.
-The scent of ripening winter fruit perfumes the air as you near the apple orchards of Bilpin on the final leg of your drive – pick up edible souvenirs at farmgate stalls along the way.
+The scent of ripening winter fruit perfumes the air as you near the apple orchards of Bilpin on the final leg of your drive – pick your own oranges, lemons and pink lady apples at TNT Produce, and warm up with local cider and steaming apple pies at Bilpin Cider Co’s Farm Kiosk.

 Bells Line of Road, Blue Mountains Credit: Destination NSW